awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 + Strings describing date/time, for example, `"January 1st, 2020, 12:44pm"`\.
 + A unix timestamp\.
 A unix timestamp describes the number of seconds, milliseconds, microseconds, or nanoseconds from 1/1/1970\.

 You can choose to **Infer datetime format** and provide a **Datetime format**\.
-If you provide a date/time format, you must use the codes described in this [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
+If you provide a date/time format, you must use the codes described in the [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
 The options you select for these two configurations have implications for the speed of the operation, and the final results:
 + The most manual and computationally fastest option is to specify a **Datetime format** and select **No** for **Infer datetime format**\.
-+ To reduce manual labor, you can simply choose **Infer datetime format** and not specify a date/time format\.
-This is also a computationally fast operation; however, the first date/time format encountered in the input column is assumed to be the format for the entire column\.
-Therefore, if other formats are encountered in the column, these values are NaN in the final output\.
-Therefore, this option can result in unparsed strings\.
++ To reduce manual labor, you can choose **Infer datetime format** and not specify a date/time format\.
+It is also a computationally fast operation; however, the first date/time format encountered in the input column is assumed to be the format for the entire column\.
+If there are other formats in the column, these values are NaN in the final output\.
+Inferring the date/time format can give you unparsed strings\.
-+ If you do not specify a format and you select **No** for **Infer datetime format**, you get the most robust results\.
-All valid date/time strings are parsed\.
++ If you don't specify a format and select **No** for **Infer datetime format**, you get the most robust results\.
+All the valid date/time strings are parsed\.
 However, this operation can be an order of magnitude slower than the first two options in this list\.

 When you use this transform, you specify an **Input column** which contains date/time data in one of the formats listed above\.
 The transform creates an output column named **Output column name**\.
 The format of the output column depends on your configuration using the following:
 + **Vector**: Outputs a single column as a vector\.
 + **Columns**: Creates a new column for every feature\.
 For example, if the output contains a year, month, and day, three separate columns are created for year, month, and day\.

 Additionally, you must choose an **Embedding mode**\.
-For linear models and deep networks, **cyclic** is recommended\.
-For tree based algorithms, **ordinal** is recommended\.
+For linear models and deep networks, we recommend choosing **cyclic**\.
+For tree based algorithms, we recommend choosing **ordinal**\.

 ## Format String<a name="data-wrangler-transform-format-string"></a>